AbiVarsanP/Crickz/BACKEND_SETUP.md

 ## ⚠️ IMPORTANT: Backend Must Be Running

-The Cricket Hand-Game Arena requires a backend server to handle real-time multiplayer functionality. **You must start the backend server before using the application.**
+Crickz requires a backend server to handle real-time multiplayer functionality. **You must start the backend server before using the application.**

 ## Quick Start